gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 ##### Payload and data limit

 Each etcd request (write, unit of consensus) is limited to 1.5 MB (see [code](https://github.com/etcd-io/etcd/blob/v3.5.1/server/embed/config.go#L57)).
 Each Bitcoin block (set of transactions, unit of consensus) is limited to 1 MB (see [wiki](https://en.bitcoin.it/wiki/Block_size_limit_controversy)). etcd data set is limited to 2 GB (by default) and can be configured up to 8 GB (see [code](https://github.com/etcd-io/etcd/blob/v3.5.1/server/etcdserver/quota.go#L27-L32)).
-The whole Bitcoin blockchain database size is over 370 GB (as of October 2021, see [chart](https://www.blockchain.com/charts/blocks-size)).
+The whole Bitcoin blockchain database size is over 430 GB (as of September 2022, see [chart](https://www.blockchain.com/charts/blocks-size)).

 #### How to resolve the block (data) conflicts?